Nicaragua's ruling party hopes to expand in local elections

 A group of 13 opposition organizations in exile said in a statement Thursday that the election was a “farce” and just an effort by the government to install “an absolute dictatorial and single party regime.”

-The Inter-American Commission on Human Rights’ statement Friday said the government had excluded real opposition from these elections in a context of “government closure and co-optation of civic spaces and democratic participation.”
+The Inter-American Commission on Human Rights’ statement Friday said the government had excluded real opposition from the elections in a context of “government closure and co-optation of civic spaces and democratic participation.”

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.